Larissa Behrendt: In the arts

 Behrendt has served on the board of the Sydney Writers' Festival since 2015, the board of the Museum of Contemporary Art Australia, chairing their Indigenous Advisory Panel (2007–2012).

 She was a board member of the Australian Major Performing Arts Group (AMPAG) from 2013 to 2014, was a judge of non-fiction on the New South Wales Premier's Literary Awards (2013–2014) and has been a member of the Australia Council Major Performing Arts Panel since 2015.

 Writing

 Behrendt has written extensively on legal and Indigenous social justice issues.
 Her books include Aboriginal Dispute Resolution (1995) and Achieving Social Justice (2003).
 In 2005 she co-authored the book Treaty.

 Behrendt has also written three works of fiction, including a novel, Home, which won the Queensland Premier's Literary Awards, the David Unaipon Award in 2002, and the Commonwealth Writers Prize for Best First Novel in the south-east Asian/South Pacific region in 2005.
 Her second novel, Legacy, won the Victorian Premier's Literary Award for Prize for Indigenous Writing (2010).
 Her third novel, After Story, was published in 2021.

 In 2012, Behrendt published Indigenous Australia For Dummies.

+On 1 July 2025 she was appointed as the chair of the Writing Australia Council.
+Writing Australia is part of Creative Australia, and is responsible for supporting and promoting the Australian literature.